Scope of Support

 Options Available for SIF

-• Ensure data is entered properly according to Infinite Campus and state documentation.
+• Ensuring data is entered correctly according to Infinite Campus and state-specific documentation.

-• Review the Sent Message History report to confirm recent sync activity.
+• Reviewing the Sent Message History report to monitor recent sync activity and confirm successful data transmission.

-Your vendor's own support team is responsible for:
+Your third-party vendor’s support team is responsible for:

-• The phases of the integration that occur after Campus has successfully released data to their system
+• Managing all integration steps after Infinite Campus has successfully released data to their system.

-• Questions about their system's logical requirements and how their system makes use of the fields and records your Campus site sent
+• Interpreting their system’s logical requirements, including how it uses the fields and records sent by Campus.

 Campus Support Campus Support can:

-• Check for misconfiguration within the Campus user interface
+• Check for misconfigurations within the Infinite Campus user interface.

-• Confirm records are being made available to the agent.
+• Verify that records are made available to the SIF agent.

-• Confirm whether the agent is making requests.
+• Confirm whether the SIF agent is actively making requests to the Campus site

 SSO Identity Provider System